SEO Checklist for Local Small Business Websites

 If you run a small business website you will no doubt be fervently doing SEO to try and get your brand noticed.
-But if your small business services local needs, have you been focussing your efforts on local SEO?
+But have you been focussing your efforts on local SEO?

 Why local SEO?